housing in El Paso

 a look at the missing middle housing in El Paso

-One-stop online resource to find information about the options you have for expanding middle housing and discover why these innovative solutions are essential for addressing our city’s housing needs.
+One-stop online resource to find information about the options for expanding middle housing and discover why these innovative solutions are essential for addressing our city’s housing needs.

 enabling missing middle housing